jpritikin/coach/content/docs/gratitude.md

 Facing stiff wind and treacherous footing.
 Make space for clearheaded judgment;
 Perhaps the Parts that feel gratitude can step back and stay in the waiting room.
-Only surefooted and true can we salve of the knots of tangled minds.
+Only surefooted and true can we salve the knots of tangled minds.
 The need for healing is great.
 Celebrate later!